Nottingham city centre

-Nottingham city centre is the cultural, commercial, financial and historical heart of Nottingham, England.
-Nottingham's city centre represents the central area of the Greater Nottingham conurbation.
+Nottingham city centre is the cultural, commercial, financial and historical heart of Nottingham, England, and represents the central area of the Greater Nottingham conurbation.

 The centre of the city is usually defined as the Old Market Square, one of the largest surviving town squares in the United Kingdom.
 Covering about 12,000 square metres, it is within the boundaries of the centuries-old Great Market Place, which covered about 22,000 square metres.
 A major redevelopment of the Old Market Square was completed in March 2007.
-Many of the main shopping streets abut the square, which is dominated by Nottingham's city hall.
-The building's landmark dome can be seen for miles around.
+Many of the main shopping streets surround the square, which is dominated by Nottingham's city hall.
 Much of the ground floor of the building houses the Exchange Arcade, a boutique shopping centre.

 A Bohemian quarter of the city known as Hockley has gained popularity in recent years, situated close to the Lace Market area.

-The northwestern end of the city centre is home to the Nottingham Trent University city campus, which contains a mix of old and new buildings.
+The north-western end of the city centre is home to the Nottingham Trent University city campus, which contains a mix of old and new buildings.
 The university's Newton building is one of the tallest buildings in Nottingham and has a prominent position on the city's skyline.

 Nottingham's central railway station is located in the city centre.
 Nottingham Express Transit trams also service the area.

 Shopping

-Nottingham city centre has been voted 5th in Experian's list of the top 15 UK retail areas.
+Nottingham city centre has been ranked fifth on Experian's list of the top 15 UK retail areas.

 The city centre's fashion core is centred on Bridlesmith Gate, which is home to upmarket names such as Kurt Geiger, Ted Baker and Diesel.
 Sir Paul Smith's flagship store is located on Middle Pavement, and Hugo Boss is located on St. Peter's Gate.
-London-based Harvey Nichols now have plans to open a store in the Broadmarsh area but it depends on the development that is due to take place over the year.